-Recent and ongoing macroeconomic global events, including global supply chain delays, the war in Ukraine, higher global inflation as well as the expectation of a continued inflationary environment coupled with higher interest rates have resulted in alternative and non-bank financial companies, such as Cliffside, facing a challenging environment in which to raise equity capital for growth.
+Recent and ongoing macroeconomic global events, including global supply chain delays, the war in Ukraine, the ongoing conflict in the middle east, higher global inflation as well as the expectation of a continued inflationary environment coupled with higher interest rates have resulted in alternative and non-bank financial companies, such as Cliffside, to face a challenging environment to raise equity capital for growth.
 While Cliffside maintains access to adequate funding sources, management believes that these recent macroeconomic challenges could have an adverse effect on the Company's ability to raise new equity capital to fund future growth.
-Accordingly, the recent pattern of strong growth which the Company has experienced may be difficult to maintain.
+Accordingly, continuation of the previous pattern of strong growth experienced by the Company might be difficult to achieve.
 Management and the Board of Directors are actively monitoring and considering available options to adjust to the current environment and will continue to explore all possibilities available to the Company.
 Additional macroeconomic risks and uncertainties that could have a negative impact on the Company and its business include, but are not limited to, significant disruptions and volatility in financial markets; trade sanctions; an elevated level of slowing of the global economy, including negative economic impacts associated with such slowdown or any policy actions; other geopolitical tensions and conflicts; protracted or widespread trade tensions; financial market, other economic and political disruption driven by anti-establishment movements; natural disasters; the pandemic; and election outcomes.